Stoyan-Rusev/instrumentarium/README.md

 ### Models
 - **Ads Model**: Represents the advertisements for musical instruments.
-- **User and Account Models**: One-to-one relationship to manage user profiles and accounts.
+- **User and Profile Models**: One-to-one relationship to manage user profiles and accounts.

 ### Functionalities
 - **User Authentication**: